 During the day, Kate was given a decorative headdress made from frangipani and bougainvillaea flowers, which she wore for the duration of the visit.
 Here we can take a look at Kate wearing the pretty pink and cream headdress:

-The couple also visited Burns Creek on the outskirts of Honiara, a community impacted by high property rates, leading to the levels of chronic hunger and malnutrition that are among the highest in the world.
+Next, the couple visited Burns Creek on the outskirts of Honiara, a community impacted by high property rates, leading to the levels of chronic hunger and malnutrition that are among the highest in the world.

-Next on the agenda was a visit to the Commonwealth Youth Pacific Centre, where the Leadership and Integrity Conference was being held.
+Then William and Kate visited the Commonwealth Youth Pacific Centre, where the Leadership and Integrity Conference was being held.
 Kate and William split into two parties for a short while.
 Kate met with a group of women to discuss inequality in Melanesian society.
-On arrival, she was met by nine women representing each province in the Solomon Islands, again, each in traditional dress.
+On arrival, she was met by nine women representing each province in the Solomon Islands, each in traditional dress.
 Meanwhile, William gave a speech and handed out six Duke of Edinburgh awards to young people from all across the Islands.

 The Duke and Duchess then met up again to attend a memorial ceremony for The Coastwatchers, where they both met some of the last survivors of the undercover war against the Japanese in the Pacific.